van001/lesscode-fp/README.md

 input.txt (the real file may be huge...)
 ```
-this text is all lowercase. please turn it into to uppercase case.
+this text is all lowercase. please turn it into to uppercase.
 ```

 output.txt
 ```
 THIS TEXT IS ALL LOWERCASE.
-PLEASE TURN IT INTO TO UPPERCASE CASE.
+PLEASE TURN IT INTO TO UPPERCASE.
 ```

 ```